jonasauda/VinteR/README.md

 5. Install the NuGet packages.
 Right click on the VinteR C# project in Visual Studio and select "Manage NuGet Packages...".

 6. Install/Update the packages needed to run VinteR via the NuGet Manager.
-If there is an action that allows you to restore the needed packages just click on "restore" to retreive the packages needed.
+If there is an action that allows you to restore the needed packages just click on "restore" to retreive package automatically.

 ## Configure VinteR